 Sheryl has been a featured artist at the Canterbury Art Exhibition at Canterbury Primary and has exhibited annually since 1997.In 2008 she won best painting small works which was judged by Dr John Gregory, Senior Lecturer of Theory of Art and Design at Monash University.
 In 2015 'Night Moves Lorne' won 3rd prize in the small works.

 In producing contemporary Australian landscapes, Sheryl draws upon the topography of the land, then paints what she visualises as most significant.
 Her work is ever evolving along with the landscape that she paints.
-The work of Fred Williams and John Olsen have had the biggest influence in her work.
+The work of Fred Williams and Philip Wolfhagen have had the biggest influence in her work.